ray-project/ray/doc/source/tune/_tutorials/tune-tutorial.rst

 A Basic Tune Tutorial
 =====================

-This tutorial will walk you through the following process to setup a Tune experiment using Pytorch.
+This tutorial will walk you through the process of setting up Tune.
 Specifically, we'll leverage early stopping and Bayesian Optimization (via HyperOpt) to optimize your PyTorch model.

 .. tip:: If you have suggestions as to how to improve this tutorial, please `let us know <https://github.com/ray-project/ray/issues/new/choose>`_!